Water >> Service and Repair

 If you have an emergency, such as a flooded basement, which may be related to the sewer system, contact your city's public works department.
 In Omaha, the phone number is 402.444.5332.

-The board generally meets the first Wednesday of every month at the District's downtown headquarters at 1723 Harney St. Check the website for meeting information and agendas.
+The board generally meets the first Thursday of every month in the Legislative Chambers on the second floor of the Omaha/Douglas Civic Center at 1819 Farnam St. Committee and regular meetings are open to the public.
+Check the website for meeting information and agendas.

 We serve natural gas to 218,979 customer-owners in Omaha, Bennington, Fort Calhoun, Springfield, Yutan and 85 percent of Bellevue.